jalagar/animated-art-engine/README.md

 Step 2 takes the spritesheets from step 1 and generates all possible combinations based on rarity.
 This is where all the magic happens!
 The output is a bunch of spritesheets with all the layers layered on top of each other.

 Most of the code in this step is forked from [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) which is forked from [HashLips Generative Art Engine](https://github.com/HashLips/generative-art-node).
-Please check out his [📺 Youtube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA) / [👄 Discord](https://discord.com/invite/qh6MWhMJDN) / [🐦 Twitter](https://twitter.com/hashlipsnft) / [ℹ️ Website](https://hashlips.online/HashLips)!
+Please check out his [📺 Youtube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA) / [👄 Discord](https://discord.com/invite/qh6MWhMJDN) / [🐦 Twitter](https://twitter.com/hashlipsnft) / [ℹ️ Website](https://hashlips.online/HashLips) for a more in depth explanation on how the generative process works.

+There shouldn't be any extra configurations needed outside of `global_config.json`, but you can check out `step2_spritesheet_to_generative_sheet/src/config.js` for more configurations.

 You can run only step 2 by running: